TraversalBench: Challenging Paths to Follow for Vision Language Models: Discussion

 It remains unclear what would most effectively remediate these failures.
 Because benchmarks for sustained visual attention in multimodal models are still relatively sparse, it is difficult to tell whether the deficits we identify here can be substantially reduced by straightforward finetuning alone.
 Our results suggest that simply increasing inference-time reasoning is unlikely to be a complete solution.
 A more plausible path may involve substantially more training data of the relevant kind, combined with training procedures that more strongly encourage sustained image-grounded computation over the course of generation.
 At the same time, our results do not by themselves imply that the primary bottleneck is architectural.
-We therefore suspect that the problem is at least partly a data-and-training issue, though the extent to which architectural changes would also be necessary remains an open question.
+Further research is likely necessary to disambiguate the ultimate cause of these failures.

-In summary, we present \textsc{TraversalBench} as a useful diagnostic for path-faithful visual reasoning, a tool for tracking progress on fine-grained spatial grounding amidst ambiguity and clutter, and a contribution to the growing field of sustained visual attention tasks.
+In summary, we present \textsc{TraversalBench} as a useful diagnostic for path-faithful visual reasoning, a tool for tracking progress on fine-grained spatial grounding amidst ambiguity and clutter, and a contribution to the growing field of sustained visual attention tasks. \paragraph{Social impact.} The primary contribution of this work is methodological: a benchmark for measuring path-following and spatial reasoning performance in vision-language models.
+We do not anticipate substantial direct societal harms from the benchmark itself, though stronger evaluation may support safer and more transparent use of these systems.